If it is past the registration date, can I still join WCRR?

 I can’t make it to the first weekend — should I still sign up?

-Does entry into WCRR include entry into the Rock N Roll Marathon?
+Does entry into WCRR include entry into a race?

 How much training does this program involve?

-We understand most of our members lead very busy lives.
+- We understand most of our members lead very busy lives.
 Therefore, this program was designed to maximize your time without minimizing the results.
 The program typically calls for running or walking 4-5 days a week.
-Your long run or walk will usually take place on Saturday with your group, during the week, you run or walk for time only (i.e. 30 minutes), not for distance.
+Your longest run or walk will usually take place on Saturday with your group, and then during the week, you run or walk for time only (e.g., 30 minutes).

 Do we run/walk in miles or minutes?

-Our program uses minutes during the week and miles on the weekends.
+- Our program uses minutes during the week and miles on the weekends.
 Therefore, if the schedule says “30” on a Tuesday, you should run or walk 30 minutes.
 Do this at a comfortable pace unless instructed to do otherwise.
-On the weekends, we do miles, so the schedule will show how many actual miles to train.
-Your coach will give you instruction on how to run/walk these miles each week.
+On the weekends, we show you miles that we'll be training on the schedule.
+View an explanation of the schedules here.

 What happens if I have to miss a weekend training run/walk?

-Most members have to miss from time to time.
+- Most members have to miss from time to time.
 That’s okay.
-What’s important though is to remain as consistent as you can and do the long runs.
-The weekend seminars are important, but you can always ask your coach or running buddies about what you missed.
+Just remain as consistent as you can and do the long runs.
+Weekend seminars are important, but you can always ask your coach or running buddies about what you missed.
 As the runs/walks become longer you will find it to be a whole lot easier when you’re doing them with the group!
 And in our experience, the success of our members is directly proportional to their ability to attend our weekend training runs/walks and seminars.
-When you do have to miss a week, check our website at: www.wcroadrunners.com for the next week’s schedule.
+When you do have to miss a week, check our website for the next week’s schedule.

 Can we participate in races during training?

-Sure!
-In fact, the entire group will be participating in a couple “races” each season.
+- Sure!
+In fact, the entire group typically participates in a couple of races each season.
 You certainly don’t have to be competitive about it, but it’s fun to run or walk in a different place, get a race number, and cross the finish line.

 What happens if I have to travel?

-Again the most important thing is to try to stay up with the long run schedule.
-If you get too far behind you will have a difficult time catching up.
-If you do have to miss it is best to talk to your coach and figure out a plan of action.
+- The most important thing is to try to follow the long run schedule as closely as possible.
+You can run the long mileage on your own whereever you are traveling to.
+If you get too far behind with your training, you will have a difficult time catching up.
+Talk to your coach and figure out a plan of action if you know that you'll be missing training.
 Be careful going skiing or doing some other type of activity that could cause injuries right before race day.
-You have worked too hard to injure yourself while on “vacation”.
+You have worked too hard to injure yourself while on vacation.

-Of course you could.
-However, most likely you’ll get a fancy t-shirt, a finisher’s medal, bragging rites and a lot of cheers from spectators and coaches.
-And, that my friend, IS winning!
+- Of course you could.
+However, most likely you’ll get a fancy t-shirt, a finisher’s medal, bragging rights and a lot of cheers from spectators and coaches.
+And, that is definitely considered winning!

 What if I want to find out more?

-Does WCRR accept walkers and those of us that plan to run/walk the training and races?
+Does WCRR accept walkers and people that run/walk the training and races?

 What is the WCRR policy on refunds?